 How do I perform CPR?

-If you witness a cardiac arrest, it is important to call 999 and start CPR straight away.
+If you witness a cardiac arrest, it is important to call 999 and start CPR straight away by following these simple steps.

 - Place the heel of your hand on the breastbone at the centre of the person's chest.
 Place your other hand on top of your first hand and interlock your fingers.